 Interest in Choquequirao peaked in the first decade of the 20th century.
 JJ Nùñez, the prefect of Apurimac province, raised thousands of dollars and led a massive treasure-hunting expedition to the ruins.

-He made it to Choquequirao but left without making any dramatic discoveries.
+He reached Choquequirao but left without any dramatic discoveries.
 Shortly after this, in February 1909, a young American named Hiram Bingham visited the site.
 He made the dizzying descent to the Apurimac, crossed the new bridge, and spent a few days sketching and photographing the legendary ruins.

 The first known Spaniard to arrive at the citadel was Juan Arias Díaz in 1710, while the first written account was by the Spanish scientist Cosme Bueno in 1768.